crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/central_api/intro.md

  - The hash & version of the scenario that was triggered
  - The timestamp of the decision
  - Your machine_id
- - The offending IP (along with its geolocalization information when available)
+ - The offending IP (along with its geolocation information when available)

 ### Scenario list